AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-execution.md

 >[!CONTEXTUALHELP]
 >id="ajo_admin_ip_warmup_campaigns_excluded"
 >title="Exclude campaign audiences"
 >abstract="Select campaigns to exclude their audiences from the current phase.
-This is to prevent previously contacted profiles from other phases or other IP warmup plans from being targeted again."
+This prevents previously contacted profiles from being targeted again; only those who have received communication via the journey will be excluded."

 >[!CONTEXTUALHELP]
 >id="ajo_admin_ip_warmup_domains_excluded"